Mitigating the Stability-Plasticity Dilemma in Adaptive Train Scheduling with Curriculum-Driven Continual DQN Expansion: Related Work

 \textbf{Addressing Neural Plasticity:} While addressing catastrophic forgetting is essential for non-stationary agents, extensive neural plasticity is required due to inherent distribution shifts during agent training, such as input and output drifts \cite{mnih2015human}.
 These shifts are exemplified by various environment dynamics as agents adapt to changing states and rewards.
 Recent studies have explored approaches to increase plasticity and allow faster adaptation to changing environments, such as concatenated ReLU \cite{abbas2023loss} and the introduction of new trainable weights \cite{nikishin2024deep}.
-Additionally, techniques like continual backpropagation \cite{dohare2023maintaining} and dynamic hyperparameter and activation function adaptation \cite{loni2023learning,delfosse2021adaptive} highlight the potential of dynamically alter the weight optimization landscape,which can aid continual adaptation and thus paving the way for more robust RL systems.
+Additionally, techniques like continual backpropagation \cite{dohare2023maintaining} and dynamic hyperparameter and activation function adaptation \cite{loni2023learning,delfosse2021adaptive} highlight the potential of dynamically altering the weight optimization landscape.

-\textbf{Curriculum Learning} Curriculum learning is a learning paradigm where training data is organized in a progressively challenging manner, introducing concepts gradually to improve learning outcomes \cite{bengio2009curriculum}.
-Curriculum learning is applied across various fields demonstrating improved sample efficiency and better convergence of machine learning algorithms \cite{ soviany2022curriculum}.
-Curriculum learning not only helps in achieving better performance on evaluation data but also in handling noisy datasets by starting with cleaner data and gradually introducing noisier parts \cite{wang2021survey}.

-In reinforcement learning, curriculum learning has the potential to enhance learning efficiency and performance\cite{narvekar2020curriculum}.
-Early applications of curriculum learning in RL were primarily manual, such as the work by \citet{Stanley2005}, where domain experts designed curricula for video game agents.
-Recently, there has been a shift towards automating curriculum generation.
-For instance, \citet{Narvekar2019} proposed learning a curriculum policy using a Curriculum Markov Decision Process (CMDP), which maps the learning progress to the subsequent tasks, showing that intermediate tasks do not always need to be learned to convergence.
-Other methods, such as those by \citet{Foglino2019a} and \citet{Foglino2019b}, frame curriculum sequencing as a combinatorial optimization problem, employing metaheuristic algorithms like beam search and genetic algorithms to identify optimal task sequences.

-\looseness=-1 Despite these advancements, several challenges persist in curriculum learning for RL.
-One significant issue is the computational expense associated with learning a curriculum policy independently for each agent and task, as highlighted by \citet{Narvekar2019}.
-Another challenge is catastrophic forgetting, where knowledge from previous tasks is lost when learning new tasks.
-Additionally, when state and action spaces differ between tasks, transferring high-level knowledge such as partial policies or options becomes crucial, as explored by \citet{Yang1996} and \citet{Zimmer2018}.